 On May 7, 2018 (the "Effective Date"), the Company executed a Loan and Security Agreement (the "Loan Agreement") with SVB.
 Under the Loan Agreement, upon the Company's request, SVB may make advances (each, a "Term Loan Advance") available to the Company up to \$20.0 million (the "Term Loan").
-The available fund may be increased up to \$40.0 million upon the Company's request and approval by the bank subject to the Company's compliance with certain internal and credit requirements.
 The Company was allowed to borrow advances under the Term Loan from the Effective Date until the earlier of March 31, 2019 or an event of default (the "Draw Period").
-In March 2019, the Draw Period was extended from March 31, 2019 to March 31, 2020.
+In March 2019, the Draw Period was extended from March 31, 2020.
 As of March 31, 2020, the Loan Agreement has not been amended to extend the Draw Period further.
 In the event of a default related to the Note Agreement with Novartis, SVB's obligation to make any credit extensions to the Company under the Loan Agreement will immediately terminate.
-The interest rate will be calculated at a rate equal to the greater of (i) 4.75%, and (ii) 0.25% plus the prime rate as reported from time to time in The Wall Street Journal.
+The interest rate will be calculated at a rate equal to the greater of (i) 4.75%, or (ii) 0.25% plus the prime rate as reported from time to time in The Wall Street Journal.